-$$P(\mathcal{A}) = \sum{i} P(\mathcal{A}|\mathcal{B}{i}) P(\mathcal{B}{i})$$
+$$P(\mathcal{A}) = \sum{i} P(\mathcal{A}|\mathcal{B}i) P(\mathcal{B}i)$$

-Worked example 5.47 False positives
+Worked example 5.41 False positives

 After Stirzaker, p55.
 You have a blood test for a rare disease that occurs by chance in 1 person in 100, 000.
 If you have the disease, the test will report that you do with probability 0.95 (and that you do not with probability 0.05).
 If you do not have the disease, the test will report a false positive with probability 1e-3.
-If the test says you do have the disease, what is the probability it is correct?
+If the test says you do have the disease, what is the probability it that you actually have the disease?

 Solution: Write S for the event you are sick and R for the event the test reports you are sick.
 We need P(S|R).
 We have which should strike you as being a bit alarming.
-The disease is so rare that the test is almost useless.
+Notice what is happening here.
+There are two ways that the test could come back positive: either you have the disease, or the test is producing a false positive.
+But the disease is so rare that it's much more likely you have a false positive result than you have the disease.